Spotify

 Part Two – Working with NGOs and Applying Trauma-Informed Practices (47 minutes)

-In this episode, NIWAP Director, Leslye Orloff, Sergeant Inspector Tony Flores from the San Francisco Police Department, Officer Irene Lee Klein from the West Hartford Police Department, and Sharla Jackson from the Prosecuting Attorneys Counsel of Georgia continue the discussion in talking about how law enforcement agencies get and disseminate information and tools (such as the Department of Homeland Security’s blue shield campaign) about the various forms of immigration relief available to victims of crime.
-They discuss accessibility issues and how lack of accessibility can be a problem in serving victims.
-The podcast then touches upon how T and U visa are used as a tool to build relationships with the community, how victims requests for police reports are handled and finally the discussion ends with the speaker’s offering tips on how communities can be built to serve victims better and the resources NIWAP’s library has available on this topic.
+In this episode, Leslye Orloff, Director of NIWAP at the American University Washington College of Law, Sergeant Inspector Tony Flores from the San Francisco Police Department, Officer Irene Lee Klein from the West Hartford Police Department, and Sharla Jackson from the Prosecuting Attorneys Council of Georgia continue the discussion by talking about how law enforcement agencies can obtain, use, and disseminate information and tools (such as the Department of Homeland Security’s Blue Shield campaign) that describe the various forms of immigration relief available to victims of crime.
+They discuss accessibility issues and how a lack of accessibility can be a problem in serving victims.
+The podcast then touches upon how T and U visas are used as tools to build relationships with the community and how victims’ requests for police reports are handled.
+The discussion ends with the guests offering tips on how relationships in communities can be built to serve victims better and the resources NIWAP’s library has available on this topic.

 Trial Strategies in U Visa Cases (53 minutes)

-In this episode, NIWAP Director, Leslye Orloff, Jane Anderson, an attorney advisor at Aequitas and Christopher Freeman, a prosecutor from Hennepin County, MN talk about trial strategies and preparation tactics for prosecutors, law enforcement and victim advocates in cases involving U Visa witnesses, victims with U Visa application or those seeking some forms of U Visa relief.
+IIn this episode, Leslye Orloff, Director of NIWAP at the American University Washington College of Law, Jane Anderson, an attorney advisor at Aequitas, and Christopher Freeman, a prosecutor from Hennepin County, MN, talk about trial strategies and preparation tactics for prosecutors, law enforcement, and victim advocates in cases involving U Visa witnesses, victims with U Visa applications, or those seeking some forms of U Visa relief.
 The podcast addresses some of the challenges and concerns that prosecutors have around U Visa cases and how to address those.
-They discuss the concerns around discovery obligations and issues in a U Visa relief, and direct listeners to the resources available on NIWAP’s website for discovery issues.
-The podcast focusses on trial preparation tips such as jury selection, litigating pretrial motions, court education and how to address the U Visa issue on stand.
+They discuss the concerns around discovery obligations and issues that arise in cases where victims are pursuing U Visas, and direct listeners to the resources available on NIWAP’s website for discovery issues.
+The podcast focuses on trial preparation tips such as jury selection, litigating pretrial motions, court education, and how to address the U Visa issue on the witness stand.

-In this episode, Leslye Orloff, director of NIWAP, Detective Shelli Sonnenberg from the Boise, Idaho Police Department, and Investigator Michael LaRiviere from the Salem, Massachusetts Police Department talk about language access for crime victims and witnesses.
-The podcast talks about working with immigrant communities where language and cultural barriers exist, the challenges that exist in working with immigrant communities and the legal responsibility of law enforcement in serving immigrants with limited language access.
-What the rules and regulations are when law enforcement works with members of the community that have less English proficiency, the resources available to immigrants and requirements of qualified interpretation.
+In this episode, Leslye Orloff, Director of NIWAP at the American University Washington College of Law, Detective Shelli Sonnenberg from the Boise, Idaho Police Department, and Investigator Michael LaRiviere from the Salem, Massachusetts Police Department talk about best practices for using interpreters and translators when working with limited English proficient (LEP) crime victims and witnesses.
+The podcast talks about working with immigrant communities where language and cultural barriers exist, the challenges that exist in working with immigrant communities, and the importance to successful criminal investigations and prosecutions of employing best law enforcement practices in serving immigrants with limited English proficiency.
+Faculty discuss best practices, available resources, and the importance for successful criminal investigations and prosecutions of using qualified interpreters.

-In this episode, Leslye Orloff, director of NIWAP, Detective Shelli Sonnenberg from the Boise, Idaho Police Department, and Investigator Michael LaRiviere from the Salem, Massachusetts Police Department continue their conversation around how to provide effective language access and best practices for agencies when implementing language access for all victims and witnesses.
-They discuss the best practices on working with an interpreter, how to get the most accurate information, they reflect on past experiences with language access issues, and lessons learned as examples from real cases.
-They end with tips on how to bring language access resources to other law enforcement agencies.
+In this episode, Leslye Orloff, Director of NIWAP at the American University Washington College of Law, Detective Shelli Sonnenberg from the Boise, Idaho Police Department, and Investigator Michael LaRiviere from the Salem, Massachusetts Police Department continue their conversation around how law enforcement agencies can effectively use interpreters and translators to ensure successful outcomes in criminal investigations and prosecutions involving limited English proficient crime victims and witnesses.
+They discuss the best practices for working with an interpreter, how to get the most accurate information, and reflect on past experiences with interpretation and translation issues, sharing lessons learned from real cases.
+They end with tips on how to bring interpretation and translation resources to other law enforcement agencies.

 Web Library (26 minutes)